 Despite living in France for three years, I didn’t do much sight seeing.
-So when the opportunity recently arose to spend a two days in Normandy in the north-west of the country, we leapt at it.
+So when the opportunity recently arose to spend 2 days in Normandy in the north-west of the country, we leapt at it.

 Which was what we did.
-Here’s our experience over a couple of days to give you some ideas of what is possible in this region on a more limited time.
+Here’s our experience over two days in Normandy to give you some ideas of what is possible in this region.

 2 days in Normandy